 - 1. You can lose more funds than you deposit in the margin account.
-A decline in the value of securities purchased/ held in your margin account may require you to provide additional funds to SSI and its clearing firms to avoid the forced sale of those securities or other securities or assets in your account(s). - 2.
-SSI and its clearing firms can force the sale of securities or other assets in your account(s).
-If the equity in your account falls below the maintenance margin requirements or higher "house" requirements, SSI and its clearing firms can sell the securities or other assets in any of your accounts held at the clearing firms to cover the margin deficiency.
+A decline in the value of securities purchased/ held in your margin account may require you to provide additional funds to SFI to avoid the forced sale of those securities or other securities or assets in your account(s). - 2.
+SFI or your brokerage firm can force the sale of securities or other assets in your account(s).
+If the equity in your account falls below the maintenance margin requirements or higher "house" requirements, SFI or your brokerage firm can sell the securities or other assets in any of your accounts held at SFI to cover the margin deficiency.
 You also will be responsible for any shortfall in the account after such a sale. - 3.
-SSI and its clearing firms can sell your securities or other assets without contacting you.
+SFI or your brokerage firm can sell your securities or other assets without contacting you.
 Some investors mistakenly believe that a firm must contact them for a margin call to be valid, and that the firm cannot liquidate securities or other assets in their accounts to meet the call unless the firm has contacted them first.
 This is not the case.
 Most firms will attempt to notify their clients of margin calls, but they are not required to do so.
-However, even if SSI and its clearing firms have contacted you and provided a specific date by which you can meet a margin call, either firm can still take necessary steps to protect its financial interests, including immediately selling the securities without notice to you. - 4.
+However, even if SFI or your brokerage firm has contacted you and provided a specific date by which you can meet a margin call, either firm can still take necessary steps to protect its financial interests, including immediately selling the securities without notice to you. - 4.
 You are not entitled to choose which securities or other assets in your account(s) are liquidated or sold to meet a margin call.
-Because the securities are collateral for the margin loan, SSI and its clearing firms have the right to decide which security to sell to protect their interests. - 5.
-The clearing firms can increase their "house" maintenance margin requirements at any time and is not required to provide advance written notice.
+Because the securities are collateral for the margin loan, SFI or your brokerage firm has the right to decide which security to sell to protect its interests. - 5.
+SFI can increase its "house" maintenance margin requirements at any time and is not required to provide advance written notice.
 These changes in firm policy often take effect immediately and may result in the issuance of a maintenance margin call.
-Failure to satisfy the call may cause SSI and its clearing firms to liquidate or sell securities in your account(s). - 6.
+Failure to satisfy the call may cause SFI or your brokerage firm to liquidate or sell securities in your account(s). - 6.
 You are not entitled to an extension of time on a margin call.
 While an extension of time in order to meet margin requirements may be available to you under certain conditions, you do not have a right to the extension.